 - Unsupervised Anomaly Detection

-Detect anomalies using isolation forest, local outlier factor, one-class SVM, and Mahalanobis distance.
+Detect anomalies using isolation forest, robust random cut forest, local outlier factor, one-class SVM, and Mahalanobis distance.

 - Anomaly Detection with Isolation Forest